Kitesurfing lessons near Ho Chi Minh

 Deep waters or a beach in which waves break will make your practice and learning of kitesurf a real hell

-That’s what Vung Tau, at the last part of the Back beach, offers you.
+That’s what Vung Tau, at the last part of our Back beach offfers

-Just 12 km ride on your motorcycle at low tide along the beach or at high tide, you can also get there by road.
+Just a funny 12 km ride on your motorcycle at low tide along the beach or at high tide, you can also get there by road, and there we are!

-Front beach Vung Tau at low tide – best oriented beach for kitesurfing to summer winds
+Front beach Vung Tau at low tide – oriented beach for kitesurfing on summer winds

 Where else can I practice or learn kitesurfing